awsdocs/amazon-ecs-developer-guide/doc_source/using_awslogs.md

 Required: No
 This option defines a multiline start pattern in Python `strftime` format\.
 A log message consists of a line that matches the pattern and any following lines that don’t match the pattern\.
 Thus the matched line is the delimiter between log messages\.
 One example of a use case for using this format is for parsing output such as a stack dump, which might otherwise be logged in multiple entries\.
 The correct pattern allows it to be captured in a single entry\.
-This option always takes precedence if both awslogs\-datetime\-format and awslogs\-multiline\-pattern are configured\.
+This option always takes precedence if both `awslogs-datetime-format` and `awslogs-multiline-pattern` are configured\.
 Multiline logging performs regular expression parsing and matching of all log messages, which may have a negative impact on logging performance\.

 `awslogs-region`